fumieval/rhythm-game-tutorial/draft.md

 How do we implement this?
 The structure of the program can be derived by writing components down:

-* Game has a picture which depends on the time.
-* A music is playing through the game.
+* Sound: a music is playing through the game.
+* Visual: pictures depend on the time.
+* User interaction: a user types the space key.

+We will explain these in order.

 ### Playing a music